 - 1 tablespoon sesame seeds

-- 1 to 2 teaspoons seasoned salt (more or less to taste)
+- 1 teaspoon seasoned salt more or less to taste

 - Whisk together all ingredients.

 - This recipe makes about 3/4 cup of dressing or 6 servings; each serving is 2 tablespoons.

 More Homemade Salad Dressing Recipes to Try:

 This post was first published on An Edible Mosaic on May 13, 2011.
 I updated it with new photos in 2015, and more information on May 29, 2020.
 As a point of comparison to show how much my photography has evolved, I kept one of my original photos (below).

 Disclosure: This post contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items.
 Thank you for helping to support An Edible Mosaic!

 I can’t get poppy seeds in my country.
 What would you recommend to use instead?
 Can I just leave it out?

 Wendy, Yes, you can omit the poppy seeds no problem.

 This is my go-to dressing and marinade.
 I could drink this stuff!